-Build mobile apps for SharePoint 2013
+Build Windows Phone apps that access SharePoint 2013

 Applies to: SharePoint Foundation 2013 | SharePoint Server 2013

 SharePoint 2013 provides an exciting opportunity for developers to build mobile apps that travel with users, are interactive and attractive, and are available whenever and wherever users want to work with them.
 You can combine Windows Phone 8 and Windows Phone 7 applications with on-premises SharePoint services and applications, or with remote SharePoint services and applications that run in the cloud (such as those that use SharePoint Online) to create powerful applications that extend the functionality beyond the traditional desktop or laptop, and into a truly portable and much more accessible environment.

 The new mobility features offered by SharePoint 2013 are built on existing Microsoft tools and technologies, such as SharePoint, Windows Phone, Visual Studio, and Silverlight.
 Developers who are already familiar with those technologies and their related tools will be able to create SharePoint-powered mobile apps for Windows Phone without a steep learning curve.
 In this section, we explore some of the types of SharePoint-powered mobile apps you can build for Windows Phone 8 and Windows Phone 7 and the most common ways to customize those applications.
 SharePoint 2013 provides a framework and tools for developers, including Visual Studio 2010 project templates, to create mobile solutions that interact with SharePoint data both in on-premises SharePoint installations and in the cloud, using SharePoint Online.
 Figure 1 shows how a simple list application could look on Windows Phone.